 You have launched an online course, but it does not convert as expected.
 That may indicate that your course does not resonate with your target audience.
 To fix this, you need to optimize it.
-Many elements impact the performance of your course.
-This article offers deep insights into some of them.

 When choosing online courses, students want to know what they will learn and which skills they will acquire.
 That is why you should include a thorough "course goals and outcomes" section in your course descriptions.

 For example, enlist the topics and lessons the course covers.
 Emphasize which skills learners will acquire after completing the module.
 That is what AZ ACLS, a provider of certifications in ACLS in Phoenix, does.
 On their website, learners can see a thorough explanation of the course and its benefits.
-That way, learners will easily determine whether the course is the right choice for them.
-That will boost your course efficacy and maximize completion rates.

 Your learners acquire knowledge more effectively when they are actively engaged rather than passively absorbing information.

 That is why you should keep your online course highly engaging.
 However, maintaining interactivity in an online course is challenging since there are no 1-on-1 interactions between lecturers and students.
-Here are a few tactics that may help you:

-Humanizing your online course is one of the simplest ways to make it more approachable.
-For example, you can schedule an online conference with your learners.
 The goal is to introduce yourself and get to know your students.
 If that is not possible, then consider recording a video to share your information and course details.

 When creating course content, always make sure you come off as personable.
 Avoid complicated industry jargon and speak the language your target audience understands.